haj/django-highlights/README.md

 5. The `<footer>` will contain the `url` or the submission of highlights to the server.
 6. With this setup, any text selection made inside the `<article>` will reflect in the `<footer>`.
 7. When the highlight `maker` is ready with a proper text selection, can click on the button in the footer to submit the highlight.
+8. A POST request is sent to the `save_highlight` view, adding a new `Highlight` from an authenticated highlight `maker` to the target highlightable, e.g. Sentinel pk=2.
-8. The submission is done through `htmx`'s `hx-post` without refreshing or swapping content.
+9. The submission is done through `htmx`'s `hx-post` without refreshing or swapping content.
-9. A successful submission results in the creation of a new `Highlight` made by an authenticated `maker` and a trigger to the client to alert the `maker` (via `notyf.js` in tandem with `hyperscript`)
+10. A successful submission results in the creation of a new `Highlight` made by an authenticated `maker` and a trigger to the client to alert the `maker` (via `notyf.js` in tandem with `hyperscript`).